-It's your favorite time of year to cuddle up in a cozy sweater and relish a little fall baking.
+It's your favorite time of year to cuddle up in a warm sweater and relish a little fall baking.

 Choosing just a few sweet treats from this mouthwatering collection will be a challenge!